-If possible, we recommend placing any required fill at least 60 days prior to construction of the foundations.
+If possible, we recommend placing any required fill at least 45 to 60 days prior to construction of the foundations.
 This will allow approximately 90 percent of the estimated fill-induced settlement to occur prior to construction of the foundation elements.
-If the above recommended time is not feasible, additional fill could be placed above the elevation of required fill for a temporary period to decrease the amount of time necessary for consolidation due to the weight of the required fill.
+If the above recommended time is not feasible, additional fill could be placed above the elevation of required fill for a temporary period to decrease the amount of time necessary for 90 percent consolidation due to the required fill weight.
 This is referred to as a surcharge program.
 Recommendations for a surcharge program can be provided at your request.